ouspg/AVISE/README.md

 # AVISE - AI Vulnerability Identification & Security Evaluation

-A framework for identifying vulnerabilities in, and evaluating the security of, AI systems.
+A framework for identifying vulnerabilities in and evaluating the security of AI systems.

 ### Prerequisites